flapjack/flapjack.io/API.md

 TIMESTAMP: unix timestamp (number of seconds since 1 January 1970, UTC)
 BOOLEAN:   one of 'true' or 'false'

+NB: a bulk query wraps each returned array item with entity & check details (see example 3).
 ```

 **Example 1**